Q: What ages do you teach?

 - Late Intermediate/Early Advanced Piano:45- 60+ minutes daily

-Do I need to have a piano at home?
+Q: Do I need to have the instrument at home?

 - First-year (beginning) students and ages 3-6 ONLY may use an electric keyboard with at least 61 full- or standard-sized, touch-sensitive keys.